-When creating any piece of academic work such as a dissertation or research paper, it is important you first create an outline of your work before beginning the actual writing process.
+When creating any piece of academic work, such as a dissertation or research paper, it is crucial you first create an outline of your work before beginning the actual writing process.

-An outline serves as a guide on how to structure the piece and stay on course through the initial writing process.
+An outline guides how to structure the piece and stay on course through the initial writing process.
 But outlining is not the only way to conceptualize your ideas and keep your writing solid.

 Enter: reverse outlining.

-Original: SourceReverse outlining can also achieve a similar purpose and with greater outcomes.
-Unlike an outline, which is created before you have a draft, a reverse outline is outlining what has already been written.
+Original: SourceReverse outlining can also achieve a similar purpose with greater outcomes.
+Unlike an outline, which is created before you have a draft, a reverse outline outlines what has already been written.

 In this article, we will talk about the benefits of reverse outlining, how to write a reverse outline, and some best practices to keep in mind.